A View of Fredericksburg’s William Street 155 Years Ago

 With the opening salvos of the Overland Campaign erupting in the Wilderness region of Orange and Spotsylvania Counties, 18 miles west of Fredericksburg, the need for a logistical hub brought thousands of Union army personnel again to its streets and buildings.
 Warehouses and churches once more became hospitals as close to 30,000 wounded soldiers were transported from the battlefields for treatment, and should they survive their wounds, eventual transportation to larger facilities in the north.
 Daily wagon trains carried supplies to the army over rutted dirt roads leading to the ravaged countryside.

-This photograph, by James Gardner, shows the north side of the 300 block of Williams Street.
+This photograph, A View of Fredericksburg’s William Street 155 Years Ago, by James Gardner, shows the north side of the 300 block of Williams Street.
 At center we see a gathering of soldiers in front of the United States Sanitary Commission supply depot.
 The USSC was a civilian-run relief organization sanctioned by the federal government, established to aid the comfort and clean conditions of soldiers in camp and hospital.
 This depot in Fredericksburg occupied what is now

 315 William Street.
 For many years William Street was also known as Commerce Street.
 Note the banner hanging across the face of the structure, obscuring the name of the commercial establishment it occupied,